GordonCharlton/Quackery/README.md

 Quackery is lightweight, open-source language for recreational and educational programming, inspired by Forth and Lisp.

-Sample Quackery shell dialogue; defining and testing an insertion sort.
+Sample Quackery Shell dialogue; defining and testing an insertion sort.

 <pre>/O>   [ [] swap witheach
 ...       [ swap 2dup